MarioVillares/BachelorThesis/README.md

 Here you will find all the scripts that has been used in the Bachelor Thesis, and each of them is referenced in the report.

-The data base used was created by Dr.Natalie Fey and Dr. Jesús Jover
+The data base used was created by Dr. Natalie Fey and Dr. Jesús Jover

 Dalton Trans., 2013, 42, 172–181